Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/MRC_General_Application_Plan_v1.md

 → broader pathway adoption
 ```

-The computational development engine may eventually support other indications, but its commercial case should initially be anchored to the pain intervention and validated research-tool function.
+The immediate commercial and patient-benefit case will remain anchored to the chronic-primary-pain intervention.
+However, a substantial part of the project’s longer-term value lies in validating a reusable intervention and psychometric-development architecture that can be licensed, partnered or instantiated in other indications.

+The platform-level assets may include reusable registry schemas, computational model components, synthetic-experiment workflows, psychometric-development methods, transfer-testing protocols and governance systems.
+Any later indication would require a separate clinical product, evidence base and validation programme.

 ---